octosteve/octosteve.github.io/source/2015-08-23-let-s-build-something-with-rack.html.markdown

 run Routes
 ```

-Nice right? it loads the code I wrote with all of our routes. `Routes` was made a constant so we could load it in another file and it stay in memory.
+Nice right?
+It loads all of our routes. `Routes` was made a constant so we could load it in another file and it stay in memory.
 Basically it's a global.
 Sue me.

 We needed to make a `Router` class to get support this awesome syntax